caseyjamesdavis/caseyjamesdavis.github.io/README.md

-my personal website

-made-it-myself using html and bootstrap
+my personal website with simple html and bootstrap